Arthur Lubin: Early life

 Arthur William Lubovsky was born in Los Angeles in 1898.
 His father, William Lubovsky, had come to the US from Poland in 1889.
 He originally lived in Willsborough, Pennsylvania then moved to California.
-Lubovsky changed his name to Lubin in honour of filmmaker Siegmund Lubin and became a salesman.
+Lubovsky changed his name to Lubin in honor of filmmaker Siegmund Lubin and became a salesman.
 Lubin says his father "became quite wealthy" due to his success selling clothes and investments in copper mines in Arizona.

 His family moved to Jerome, Arizona, when Arthur was five.
 He was interested in acting at an early age, appearing in local Sunday school productions, with the encouragement of his mother, who died when Lubin was six.
 His father remarried and Lubin was sent away to the Page School for Little Boys, a military school.
 The family moved from Jerome to San Diego when Lubin was eight for the climate, to help with his step-mother's health.
 He managed the music and drama clubs at high school and said a key influence was playing the title role in The Vicar of Wakefield.

 He joined the San Diego Stock Company at $12 a week; the director was John Griffith Wray and the actors including Harold Lloyd.

 Lubin attended Carnegie Tech, in part on the recommendation of the head of English at his high school, because of its reputation as a drama school.
 He attended for three years and appeared regularly in plays.

 As a child he had worked as a water boy for touring theatre companies, such as the Virginia Brissoe stock company, and volunteered for circuses.
 He briefly served in the navy in World War One and attended Carnegie Tech, where he studied drama and made money by shifting scenery and props.
 On graduation from college in 1922, he decided to become an actor.
 He started appearing at the Pasadena Playhouse and was soon seen by talent scouts and put in films.

 He worked as a drama coach at Canadian Steel Mills before following one of his college drama teachers, B. Iden Payne, to New York.